 - These bricks have higher amplitude variability and their plaster consumption.

-- Better thermal properties, ease of chisel installation of services (electrical and plumbing) is less labor intensive and less time consuming.
+- Also, have better thermal properties, ease of chisel installation of services (electrical and plumbing) is less labor-intensive and less time-consuming.

 - They are high amplitude variations.

 - It can’t be manufactured on a site, the highest water absorption amongst its substitutes, vulnerable to efflorescence.